 This apartment, in the heart of Kings Cross, was transformed from an awkward studio into a one-bedroom apartment by incorporating a sliding “art wall” and a long singular joinery wall.
-This bold red lacquered element resembles an overscale Swiss army knife.
-Running the full length of the apartment, it houses all the utilities required for modern living, including kitchen appliances, laundry, av equipment, wardrobe and general storage.
+Here, the bold red lacquered joinery resembles an overscale Swiss army knife.
+Running the full length of the apartment, it houses all the utilities required for modern living, including kitchen appliances, laundry, AV equipment, wardrobe and general storage.

 Although the apartment is only 40m2, the natural light from three sides and the simple design combine to create the impression of a larger space.
 The flexibility of rooms further enhances this feeling of spaciousness.
 The custom-made bed doubles as a daybed, transforming an otherwise small bedroom into an extension of the living area.